-For purposes of Form 8390, an affiliated group is defined under section 1504(a) without regard to section 1504(b)(2).
-In general, affiliation status is determined as of the last day of the tax year.
+• A schedule explaining all adjustments made to eliminate double counting of items, e.g., intercorporate dividends or the value of the stock of a life insurance subsidiary; and the last day of the tax year.
 Proper accounting must be made for changes in affiliation during a tax year.
 If two or more mutual life insurance companies own at least 80% of the stock of a single life insurance company, each mutual company must include its share of each item referred to in Part I from the subsidiary.
 In the case of a stock life insurance company described in section 809(h)(3), make appropriate adjustments on an eliminations schedule.